 Their strong instinct to hunt means that they will dig, and can jump very high, so they will sometimes go over or under your fence to explore – make sure your garden is Border-proof.
 In my experience, this trait was very prevalent in Jasper’s early years – we made sure to have a little capsule containing his address and a contact number attached to his collar as well as having him chipped – but as he’s grown a little older he’s happier to stay in the garden and wait for us to throw the ball for him…as you can see he’s still a high jumper though!

-Jasper’s favourite activity is jumping high for the ball – no photoshop here folks I promise
+Jasper’s favorite activity is jumping high for the ball – no photoshop here folks I promise

 • Great temperament